 Does anyone know if it's possible to purchase undersize camshaft bushes from any supplier?

 hello now do try Rodger At RGM Motors will give you some guidance on bronze cam bushings.
-But how I fit new camshaft bushies is by heating the cases in the oven with two case half screws in the bottom and the 1/4 nut and bolt at the front for quick disassembly then when very hot you unscrew the two bottom case screws and the 1/4 nut and bolt at the front of the cases and on a wooden chopping block taps out the bronze bushies with a leather hammer with a couple of taps they fall out then back in the oven after a quick clean of the case then have ready the two new ones to fit back in the same way they came out but you need the camshaft with heavy grease on the end and fit the bush over this and tip back in place with you leather hammer no machining need all that needed is some valve past fine and rub in with the camshaft end to bed in the bushies then try fit the two case halves and 3 bolts and try his out for fit and free play if you have free play at each end then you next job is clean every thing down and oil up the bushies to reassemble the engine. the bushies should fit inline if the cases are matched correctly, And you may have these made, that a machine shop in bronze, And do make sure when fitting make the oil holes line up with the cases oil holes at each end. yours Anna J Dixon
+But how I fit new camshaft bushies is by heating the cases in the oven with two case half screws in the bottom and the 1/4 nut and bolt at the front for quick disassembly then when very hot you unscrew the two bottom case screws and the 1/4 nut and bolt at the front of the cases and on a wooden chopping block taps out the bronze bushies with a leather hammer with a couple of taps they fall out then back in the oven after a quick clean of the case then have ready the two new ones to fit back in the same way they came out but you need the camshaft with heavy grease on the end and fit the bush over this and tip back in place with you leather hammer no machining need all that needed is some fine lapping paste and rub in with the camshaft end to bed in the bushies then try fit the two case halves and 3 bolts and try his out for fit and free play if you have free play at each end then you next job is clean every thing down and oil up the bushies to reassemble the engine. the bushies should fit inline if the cases are matched correctly, And you may have these made, that a machine shop in bronze, And do make sure when fitting make the oil holes line up with the cases oil holes at each end. yours Anna J Dixon

 Are you seriously advocating using valve grinding paste in bronze bushes?
 Bronze is relatively soft, and the paste will bed into the surface and no amount of washing will ever get the residual bits out of it, meaning that it sits in there wearing away your nice new cam.